-Our Approach & Objectives
+Approach & Objectives

 Victory Capital is committed to sustainable growth while striving to deliver desired investment performance and outcomes for our clients by focusing on our Company’s material ESG factors.
-According to the Sustainability Accounting Standards Board (SASB) Materiality Map®, the key ESG factors for investment management firms include:
+According to the Sustainability Accounting Standards Board (SASB) Materiality Map®, the key ESG factors for asset management firms include:

 Social Capital issues comprising customer privacy, data security, and selling practices;